-- Safety sensors prevent the garage door from closing on people, pets or possessions.
+- Safety sensors prevent the garage door from closing when blocked.

-- Overhead lights can be designed to activate when the garage door opener is turned on.
-Some models allow use of the lights independent of the opener’s operation.
+- Overhead lights can activate when the garage door opener is turned on.
+Some models allow use of the lights independent of the opener's operation.

 - An extension kit can be purchased to make up the difference if your garage door is taller than standard.

 If you've got basic handyman skills, you may find your own garage door opener easy to install.
 Before you take on this installation project, however, consider the following: